 Infrared is a type of electromagnetic radiation that most of us come across in everyday life without even realising it.
 While the light itself is invisible, it emits a particularly powerful temperature which makes it a valuable commodity for high-end automotive lamps.

 Infrared technology is one of the most efficient forms of heat technology.
 Compared to conventional methods such as air drying, no direct contact is required.
-The lamp can be placed at a fair distance away from the desired target and yet still achieve maximum results.
+An infrared paint dryer lamp can be placed at a fair distance away from the desired target and yet still achieve maximum results.
 Infrared lamps offer a high drying rate and are extremely accurate, presenting you with options to precisely adjust the target zone, all while ensuring you directly heat up the surface area and not the surrounding area.

 Air Drying Methods Can Take Hours to Complete